Safari in South Africa on a Budget

 Almost any hostel in Nelspruit or elsewhere in South Africa can book the budget safari tours.
 Get picked in the morning.
 Stay overnight at the hostel and leave your excess baggage behind.

 Nelspruit Backpackers.
-You can hire a 4x4 and see the many wildlife parks and botanical gardens in the region, including the Jane Goodall Institute.
+You book inexpensive tours and see the many wildlife parks and botanical gardens in the region, including the Jane Goodall Institute.

 There’s an international airport in Nelspruit, but most travelers fly into Johannesburg and take the bus.
 Ask if your hostel can pick you up at Johannesburg International Airport.

 There aren’t any buses and taxis are expensive.

 Greyhound, Intercape, and Translux have daily buses to Nelspruit.
 All start in Pretoria; some continue on to Maputo, Mozambique (7

 The Baz Bus offers door to door hostel service in the form of a "Hop on Hop off" ticket, or there are 7- 14- and 21-day passes.
 See the website for more information.